 I’m Sarah Kohl.
 I grew up in a rural part of Western New York.
-I always enjoyed playing in the woods, going for bike rides, and making adventures.
-That’s not to say I haven’t binge played video games and wasted whole months or summers, but I suppose it’s good to have a diverse set of interests.
+I have always enjoyed playing in the woods, going for bike rides, and making adventures.
+These days I might simply enjoy a board game with friends or read a great book, but I’m almost always up to something!

 My parents have owned and operated their own business since before I was born.
 It gave me an interesting perspective on work, careers, and helped me realize what makes me happy in life.
-It didn’t prepare me for “office politics” or following leadership blindly, (just ask anyone who’s ever tried to manage me) but it did provide me with other skills.
-Growing up in what was essentially a business taught me about taking risks, leading a team, and a whole host of other great skills which have helped my career.
+It didn’t prepare me for “office politics” or to yes-man everything, instead, I learned to think outside the box, problem solve like your life depends on it, and always ask questions.
+All of these great skills and more have helped in my career and in life.

-These days I spend my time running my own business, traveling, and sharing as much time with family as possible.
-I find myself privileged, as I have been able to get so far in so few years.
-Though, some tell me it’s just the reward of hard work.
+These days I spend my time volunteering, traveling, and sharing as much time with family as possible.
+Though, some tell me it’s just the reward of hard work, I consider myself both privileged and lucky to have done so much in so little time.

 A Brief FAQ: